MawKKe/unixburrito/README.md

 The new (C++11) enum class feature takes the ordinary enums into the direction of algebraic types.
 However, the enum classes are still bound to an underlying integral type.
 The enum class values are not implicitly converted to integers and back (like ordinary enums are), but can be explicitly if necessary.
-Better type safety makes enum class values more "symbolic" than previous enums., and help you write more robust code.
+Better type safety makes enum class values more "symbolic" than previous enums, which helps you write more robust code.

 However, they are not without dangers, as any symbolic type safety can be